-In a scan loop ahead, look out to the left and scan 20 degrees for 2 seconds from left to right, passing over the nose of the aeroplane to identify any hazards, landmarks or other traffic.
+In a scan loop ahead, look out to the left and scan 20 degrees for 2 seconds from left to right, passing over the nose of the aeroplane.

 A - Attitude

 Ensure the attitude is correct relative to the horizon and, more importantly, constant.